-- Your phone number and email address – I keep this information in paper form in a locked filing cabinet separate from your session notes, and in my mobile phone.
+- Your phone number and email address – I keep this information in paper form in a locked filing cabinet, in WriteUpp, and in my mobile phone.
 My mobile phone is locked with a passcode when I am not using it.
 Your email address is held in my Gmail account.
-Neither my computer nor my mobile phone are shared with anyone else.
-This is needed in case I have to contact you (for example for rescheduling sessions or sending an invoice).
+Neither my computer or my mobile phone are shared with anyone else.
+This is needed in case I have to contact you.
 I also keep your email address in case we agree to work therapeutically via email, either as a regular arrangement or just occasionally.
 I will remove this personal information from my phone and email account when we have finished our work.
 I will delete the information from WriteUpp and paper form after 7 years from the end of our work together.

-- Emergency contact’s name and phone number (if you wish) – I keep this information in paper form in a locked filing cabinet along with your name and contact details.
-It is unlikely that I would ever use this information, but I hold it in case I become concerned for your welfare and I cannot get hold of you or something happens to you in the session – such as a fall.
-You and I may agree together on some other reason that I might contact this person, based on your best welfare.
-When we finish working together, I will delete this personal information.
+- Emergency contact’s name and phone number (if you wish) – I keep this information in paper form in a locked filing cabinet along with your name and contact details and in WriteUpp.
+It is unlikely that I would ever use this information, but I hold it in case I become concerned for your welfare and I cannot get hold of you.
+You and I may agree together on some other reason that I might contact this person.
 Only I will see this information.
+I will delete the information from WriteUpp and paper form after 7 years from the end of our work together.

-- Relevant medical information – I keep this personal information in paper form in a locked filing cabinet along with your name and contact details.
-It may be relevant to keep or share certain medical information if you have any health conditions such as seizures, diabetes, etc which may impact a session, or you have any allergies that I should be aware of.
+- Relevant medical information – I keep this personal information in paper form in a locked filing cabinet and in WriteUpp along with your name and contact details.
+It may be relevant to keep or share certain medical information if you have any health conditions such as seizures, asthma, diabetes which may impact a session, or you have any allergies that I should be aware of.
 Only I will see this information and I will delete the information from WriteUpp and paper form after 7 years from the end of our work together.